Afeuy404/Ransomware-Sentinel-Detection-Hub/README.md

 1. Accelerate detection of ransomware TTPs across the kill chain.
 2. Provide clear investigation steps and fast remediation actions.
 3. Reduce false positives with tuned thresholds and exclusions.

+## Disclaimer
+The defense created is tunned for a special environment, review the fale positif filters (exclusion) depending on your environment if you want to use it.